8 Apple Science Activities Perfectly Made for a Preschooler

-I remember the first teacher that really captured my attention.
-It actually wasn’t until I was in college and my professor had us sort alien cards according to various attributes that I realized there is a different way to teach and learn, and it is fascinating.
-This was also the first time that I realized knowledge is a craving.
-With the right fuel – the right learning experience – we can all have fun learning and will crave more.
-That is one of the reasons I am all about ways to build engagement with our preschoolers.
-With unique activities and inquiries, children will experience such excitement in learning and continue to crave more!
-These apple science activities are packed full of inquiry, discovery, and incorporate hands-on ways of learning.
-Check out each part of All About Apples and you will be apple-solutely ready to teach your preschoolers science!
+The first teacher who captured my attention was in college when my professor had us sort alien cards according to various attributes.
+I realized there is a different way to teach and learn, and it is fascinating.
+With the proper fuel—the right learning experience—we can all have fun learning and will crave more.
+These apple science activities involve inquiry, discovery, and hands-on learning.
+Check out each part of All About Apples; your preschoolers will be craving more of that sweetness!

 This post contains Amazon affiliate links, which means I earn a small commission from qualifying purchases at no extra cost to you by linking to Amazon.com.
 See the full disclosure here.